 Making the Most of Your Renters Coverage

 At Anton Insurance, we uncomplicate renter’s insurance for our clients.
 As an independent agency, we work for you – not the insurance company.
 Affordable Wisconsin renter’s insurance does not have to come at the expense of your coverage.
-Instead of giving up the protections you want and need for a lower rate, we can shop and compare policies from multiple companies until we find the coverage and price that is right for you.
+Instead of giving up the protection you want and need for a lower rate, we can shop and compare policies from multiple companies until we find the coverage and price that is right for you.

 We can also offer tips for maximizing your savings, such as by increasing your deductible or by applying certain types of discounts.
 These vary from insurer to insurer, but some companies offer savings for customers who: